 - You will receive an email when your certificate is issued.

-- Copy and Paste your Thawte certificate to Notepad and save as a cert.p7b
+- Download the PKCS#7 format.
+Copy and Paste your Thawte certificate to a plain text editor such as Notepad or Vi and save as cert.p7b

-keytool -import -alias [tomcat] -trustcacerts -file cert.p7b -keystore [keystorename]
+keytool -import -alias [enter_alias_name] -trustcacerts -file cert.p7b -keystore [enter_keystore_name]

 Alternate installation instruction if above error with "keytool error: certificatessxception: Input not an X.509 certificate" occur.

 - Follow Step 1 by downloading an X.509 certificate file format.